Skip to main content

 Octoshield VR is a rhythm-based game where you play as a virtual octopus using motion controls to shield yourself from incoming projectiles.
 With a variety of songs and difficulty levels, it offers an engaging and active VR experience for players who enjoy music and quick reflexes.
 The game features vibrant visuals and a lively atmosphere, making it an enjoyable choice for both casual and experienced VR gamers.

-• The game has not been updated since July 2016, leading many to believe it is abandoned and lacking in new content.
+• The game has not been updated since July 2016, leading many to believe it is abandoned and lacks future content.

-• There are issues with VR positioning and aiming accuracy, which can be frustrating and detract from the overall experience.
+• There are issues with VR positioning and accuracy when throwing the shield, which can be frustrating for players.

 • The gameplay can become repetitive after a short time, with some players feeling it lacks depth and variety.